diwashrestha/diwashrestha/content/projects/index.md

 {{< image src="/projects/NEA.png">}}

-This interactive visualizations shows insight about the production ,revenue of electricity in Nepal.
-Flexdashboard is used to create the dashboard along with Highcharter,Tidyverse.
+This interactive visualizations shows insight about the production, revenue of electricity in Nepal.
+Flexdashboard is used to create the dashboard along with Highcharter, Tidyverse.

 ##### :computer: *Technology Used*
 > Highcharter, R, TidyVerse, Flexdashboard